Granddave/site/content/posts/weekly-and-daily-note-templates-in-obsidian.md

 ## Insert templates automatically via filename

-By using the calendar plugin as shown in the images above, clicking a week or date will open that note, or create it if it doesn't already exist.
+By using the [calendar
+plugin](https://github.com/liamcain/obsidian-calendar-plugin) as shown in the images above, clicking a week or date will open that note, or create it if it doesn't already exist.
 It will be named following the specific format.
 Templater has a feature where it can insert a template based on the name of the file.
 This makes it very easy to create a new note and get to work.

-![Templater settings](/img/obs-template-auto.png)
+To get this working you need to change two settings;

+- Enable "Show week number" in the settings for the week column to appear.
+- Enable "Trigger Templater on new file creation, and enable "File regex templates".
+Now you can add regular expressions for the two templates.
     - `\d{4}-\d{2}-\d{2}`
     - `\d{4}-W\d{1,2}`

+![Templater settings](/img/obs-template-auto.png)

 Any other ideas on where to use similar templates?